Young couple smiles as they sit by their sofa looking at a computer screen

 Each card issuer has its own set of rules to determine eligibility for their cards, including how often you can apply for a credit card, how many credit cards you can obtain within a set time period, and even how many total accounts you can have.

-Some may require you to wait a year before you open a second account and may also limit you to two accounts with them.
+Some may require you to wait a year after one account opening before you open a second account and may also limit you to two accounts with them.

 To find out how often you can apply for a credit card, contact the card issuer for specific details.